RomainProjet31/py_puzzle/README.md

 # Summary
+This project :
-This project is a simple side project to share an idea about a puzzle game.
+* is a simple side project to share an idea about a puzzle game.
-This project will have sprites, tutorial and a more ergonomic GUI.
-This project is personal.
-Thus you can copy this code, however you cannot commit.
+* is personal, thus you can copy this code, however you cannot commit.

+# Installation

+You need to have Python 3.12.1 installed (see : https://www.python.org/downloads/release/python-3121/) Once you have done that, you will have to launch the following command :
+> $ pip install -r requirements.txt

 # Thanks